 O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous.
 (2:183)

 I underline the latter part of the verse because we should hone in on it for the true purpose.
 For 11 months of the year we gorge ourselves with food without a second thought but for this single month Allah tells us to withhold the luxury of food from ourselves so that we may feed our souls, because we starve them of the spiritual nourishment which they direly need.

-So we should use this extra time in isolation away from everyone else to really make a resolute pledge to feed our souls and grow closer to our single lord, Allah.
+So we should use this extra time in isolation away from everyone else to really make a resolute pledge to feed our souls and grow closer to our only lord, Allah.